jurlaub/jubilant-geller/writeup_traffic_sign_classifier.md

 I manually adjusted the size of the image using gimp.
-At this point, I was not interested in investigating how to adjust the size to 32x32x3 programmatically.
+At this point due to time, I was not interested in investigating how to adjust the size to 32x32x3 programmatically.
 I discovered that a couple of images had an alpha channel and I had to remove that.
 Sign 27 did not seem to convert correctly, so I left it out.
+The size was not as expected - again, not sure why and did not want to take the time to find out.

 Sign 13 was taken from a landscape image, where the others seem to be svg drawings.
 The difference is that a real image might be preferred as that would be the true test for the model.
 The other comparison that would be interesting to make is how the result compared to the number of training images in a group.
 Also most images are straight on rather then at an angle.